main banner

 This latter unit, 12 (P) AFU, or to give it its full title, 12 (Pilot) Advanced Flying Unit, was based at RAF Spittlegate near Grantham, and it would have likely seen Gordon flying twin engine aircraft like the Oxford in preparation for posting to an operational unit.

-Gordon's friend Margaret set the following cartoon sketch that was among his belongings sent to her after his death.
+In may of 2012, a fond wartime friend of Gordon's, Margaret, found a newspaper request of mine seeking details of Gordon Proctor.
+She very kindly sent the following cartoon sketch that was among his belongings sent to her after his death.
 A copy of this was also provided by his nieces in 2018.

 Proctor Cartoon